gbprod/substitute.nvim/README.md

 More details on these options is available in the sections below corresponding to the different features.

-## 🔂 Substitute operator
+## 🪓 Substitute operator

-It contains no default mappings and will have no effect until you add your own maps to it.
+This plugin contains no default mappings and will have no effect until you add your own maps to it.

 ```lua
 -- Lua